1. Are we subject to parasitic infection in the United States?

 An online, self help, program for NCS rehabilitation is now available at Morgellons (NCS)

-which includes a free consultation with Dr. Amin.
+which includes one month of treatment free.
 Dr. Amin also sees NCS patients for proper diagnosis and management at our facility in Scottsdale, AZ.
-Call the PCI office at 480-767-2522, M-Th, 9:00-3:00 Arizona time for details and orientation.
+Call the PCI office at 480-767-2522, Monday through Friday, 8:00-3:00 Arizona time for details and orientation.